cjbutterworth1996/Personality-Based-AI/README.md

 # COMP250 Proposal: Nightmare Labyrinth

 ## Introduction
 Nightmare Labyrinth is a game with a procedurally generated maze which players have to navigate while avoiding enemies.
 Players will use a pulse monitor which will allow the AI director to detect when variable conditions and combinations result in an increased heartrate.
 Based on these findings, the AI will then alter the generation of the maze and enemy spawning to continuosly attempt to increase the player's heartrate.
 My chosen specialism is artificial intelligence in games programming.
 This project is in alignment with that specialization because the AI director will handle procedurally spawning a labyrinth and the enemies within using machine learning.
-This project could be used in several different fields.
+This artefact could be used in several different fields.
 An AI that can recognize emotional arousal states and then effectively respond to influence said arousal states could have many different applications including optimizing emotional responses in video games, strengthening lie detector equipment, and optimizing anxiety-reduction software.

 ## Project Scope

-This project will use a type of pattern recognition method called reinforcement learning in order to train an AI to successfully and consistently generate higher arousal responses.
-The demo itself will consist of a procedurally generated maze and 3 types of AI controlled enemies: spiders, clowns, and demons.
+The artefact will use a type of pattern recognition method called reinforcement learning in order to train an AI to successfully and consistently generate higher arousal responses.
+The artefact will consist of a procedurally generated maze and 3 types of AI controlled enemies: spiders, clowns, and demons.
 The player will be hooked up to a finger-strap style pulse monitor which will let the AI determine the player's current arousal state.

 ## Software Architecture

 Reinforcement learning trains AI by programming it to maximize a reward function.
 It is used to "automatically evaluate the optimal behavior in a particular context or environment to improve its efficiency," (Sarker, 2021).
 This makes it an ideal candidate for this project, as it aims to optimize the AI's efficiency of heigtening arousal in players.
 Unsupervised learning is a close runner-up candidate as it allows the AI to freely associate data patterns without labels.
 It is used for "extracting generative features, identifying meaningful trends and structures, groupings in results, and exploratory purposes," (Sarker, 2021).
 This would work quite well as the AI will need to identify meaningful trends in inducing arousal in players to properly maximize arousal output.
 Given the time limitations of this project, the artefact will only use reinforcement learning.

 Using practice-based research, this artefact will determine if the AI is more effective at producing a higher arousal response in players than a similar, scripted experience.
 This practice-based research will determine output effectiveness primarily and objectively via arousal scores (heartbeats per minute) as well as secondarily and subjectively via player questionnaires.
-Combined, the data received will show if the player's heartrate can be influenced by the given AI controller as well as the player's feelings towards how stimulating the experience was.
-Additional testing methods such as an increased number of physiological inputs, different types of fear simulations, and more types of recognition patterns would all increase the relevancy and validity of the project's data, but fall outside the current scope due to time limitations.
+Additional testing methods such as an increased number of physiological inputs, simulations of different types of fear, and varying recognition pattern testing would all increase the relevancy and validity of the project's data, but fall outside the current scope due to time limitations.

 ## Scope Feasibility
 Given that there are only 3 different options of enemies to choose from, the parameters that the AI must optimize are: